Institutional and Professional Accreditation

 - You may not be able to complete field placements (practicum, internship, clerkship, etc.) in that state.
 This could affect licensure or recognition of the degree to meet particular requirements in that state.

 Therefore, if you decide to enroll in any of the University of Louisville's restricted programs, or if you move during the course of your studies to a state where your program is restricted, please be aware that you are taking a risk that you may not be able to complete that program or use any of the credit earned in that program should you decide to pursue licensing in that field in that state.
 Please note that the risks listed above are not exhaustive.
 Please verify with your state’s professional licensing board that your plans are not impacted by these risks before enrolling in an online program.

-For more information on online program availability in your state and/or important consumer disclosures relating to such issues as professional licensure, please visit the State Authorization Regulations and Disclosures pages of the UofL online programs website.
+For more information on online program availability in your state, please visit the State Authorization Regulations page of the UofL online programs website.